Broken Middle Finger

 How do I know if I’ve Broken my Finger?

 When you fracture a finger bone, there is usually pain and swelling.
 Most of the time, a fracture of the finger comes from trauma.
-Closing the finger in a door and jamming it during sports are some examples of ways people break a finger.
-If you experience trauma to a finger and there is pain and swelling, an X-ray is the best way to determine if there is a fracture.
-It is best to go to the doctor and have it examined to determine if immobilization or splinting is needed.
+Closing the finger in a door and jamming it during sports are examples of ways people break a finger.
+If you experience trauma to a finger, and there are pain and swelling, an X-ray is the best way to determine if there is a fracture.
+It is best to go to the doctor and examine if immobilization or splinting is needed.

-If you think you may have a broken middle finger, or any other finger, JOI can help.
-The Jacksonville Orthopedic Institute offers patients experience and care that are needed to heal properly from finger fractures.
+If you think you may have a broken middle finger or any other finger, JOI can help.